-From its very conception fourteen years ago, “An African Menagerie” has experienced a journey of growth, meaning, and evolution.
+From its very conception seventeen years ago, “An African Menagerie” has experienced a journey of growth, meaning, and evolution.
 Now, it has entered the most exciting phase; creation of the epic vision.

 The seven paneled twenty-seven foot long work will feature more than one hundred forty different species from the Dark Continent, spawned from early childhood fascination with both living collections of wild animals, and paintings from the distant past portraying large varied groups of exotic creatures.